xzhu628/xzhu628.github.io/_pages/Group.md

 <br>
 7. Shrinidhi Nadgouda.
 <br>
 Shrinidhi is going to join us as a PhD student in Sep 2025.
-Shrinidhi received her bachelor degree from University of Virginia.
+Shrinidhi received her bachelor degree from the University of Virginia.
 <br>
 <br>
 10. Penghan Yang.